AquaDraco/UnityStationWiki/Player-Accounts.md

  The player accounts system will be used to store character customization settings, player stats and admin data for each player who plays unitystation.
 It will be an easy process to sign up and will be required to join the closed preview demo of the game.
 A simple form page will be set up on unitystation.org to sign up each player.
 For the closed preview release a steam key will be emailed to each new player when they sign up.

 Changes to the Player Login GUI will need to be made to accept a password with an option to remember settings.
-Once the player logs in they will then move to a server list page to select the server they want to join (will just be the one for a long time).
+Once the player logs in they will then move to a server list page to select the server they want to join (will just be the one server for a long time).
 Server count and stats will be retrieved via our api.

 Selecting a server while it is waiting to start will take the player to a lobby GUI screen with the ability to chat to people while they wait for the server to start.
 Servers automatically start when there is more then 1 player in the lobby and a 2 minute timer has finished counting down.
 If the lobby player count goes back to 0 before the timer has finished counting down then the timer is reset back to the full 2 minute wait time.
 More on the new lobby screen later.